elizrgrs/elizrgrs.github.io/README.md

 ## Scholarship

-I am generally intersted in operations research, which combines my interests in applied math and computer science.
+I am interested in operations research, which combines my interests in applied math and computer science.

 For the past year, I worked in the [Rigorous Systems Research Group](https://rsrg.cms.caltech.edu/) on a public health aware optimal power flow model under the guidance of Dr. Adam Wierman and Dr. Nicolas Christianson in the Caltech Computing and Mathematical Sciences department.
 This project addresses the public health impact of power grid management and electricity generation.
 A poster further detailing our work from the SCCUR conference can be accessed here: [Health-Aware Optimal Power Flow: Accounting for Public Health in Energy Management](images/HealthAwareOPF.pdf).